-Other notes receivable relate to various notes issued to mobile park owners and dealers, which are not directly tied to sale of mobile homes.
+Other notes receivable relate to various notes issued to mobile home park owners and dealers, which are not directly tied to sale of mobile homes.
 The other notes have varying maturity dates and call for monthly principal and interest payments.
 The other notes are collateralized by mortgages on real estate, units being financed and used as offices, as well as vehicles, and are typically personally guaranteed by the borrowers.
 The interest rate on the other notes are fixed and range from 6.25% to 12.00%.
 The Company reserves for estimated losses on the other notes based on current economic conditions that may affect the borrower's ability to pay, the borrower's financial strength, and historical loss experience.
-The allowance for loan losses on other notes was \$0 as of December 31, 2018 and 2017, respectively.
+As of December 31, 2020 and 2019, the allowance for loan losses on other notes was \$75 and \$74, respectively.